Denji-Itoh/squadspawn-handbook/Handbook/02_How to play the Game.md

 ## EDGE CASES

-Sometimes, ruling might seem up for interpretation.
+Sometimes, rules might seem up for interpretation.
-Sometimes, they are seem conflicting.
+Sometimes, they seem conflicting.
 Sometimes, they lead to anger, which leads to hate and suffering.
 That is why some of these edge cases are explained in this section.